wso2/docs-open-banking/en/docs/toolkits/regulatory-aggregator/regulatory-aggregator-qsg.md

 the [Try out API Flow](../../get-started/try-out-flow.md) documentation.

 !!!note
-    Use the provided the `accounts-dynamic-endpoint-insequence.xml` file as the Message Mediation. instead of the default file.
+    Use the provided `accounts-dynamic-endpoint-insequence.xml` file as the Message Mediation instead of the default file.